3dvconf/3dvconf.github.io/2022/registration.md

 **Registration types**

-The passport registration includes lunch breaks and a welcome reception, and access to the conference (both in person and virtually).
+The passport registration includes coffee breaks and a welcome reception, and access to the conference (both in person and virtually).

 The virtual registration includes virtual access to the conference.